udaan-iitt/editions/2022_Sept/NYU.md

 The day finally arrived.
 The orientation session went really well.
 The entire cohort was introduced to one another.
 There were students from different ethnicities and cultures and from different educational backgrounds.
 We were twenty students in total, 10 each from different *Indian* and *American Universities*.
 Following this, there was another orientation session.
 Initially, none of us (the students) knew what that would be about.
 But attending that session gave us the bigger picture.

-The *IRES* program is one of the many research projects funded by the *NSF*.
-And we were all part of the bigger *Undergraduate Summer Research Program (UGSRP) of the Tandon School of Engineering, NYU*.
+This *IRES* program was one of the many research projects funded by the *NSF*.
+And we were all part of the bigger [Undergraduate Summer Research Program (UGSRP)](https://engineering.nyu.edu/research-innovation/student-research/undergraduate-summer-research-program) of the *Tandon School of Engineering, NYU*.
 Each summer, members of the *Tandon School of Engineering* faculty open up their labs to allow rising sophomore, junior, and senior undergraduate students to complete 10 weeks of hands-on research.

 As part of this program, we were supposed to attend the Student to Scholar(S2S) workshop lecture series.
 There were regular distinguished lectures, workshops and interactive sessions on what is/how to develop/construct a literature review, a research statement, a research proposal, research posters.
 There were even sessions on Professional Ethics, Leadership and Team Management as part of the S2S series.
 All these sessions were usually after the meetings with our cohort.